 Checklists are the number one essential when you have tasks or processes that have the potential to be passed between members of your team, for example, if you have different people doing different steps of a process.
 This ensures great communication and that nothing gets missed

 1. Create your SOP while you are actually doing the task, you are much less likely to forget a step.

 2. Be careful and intentional with the amount of detail you include.
 Too much and it is a terrifying document that becomes difficult to effectively use and with too little, you will get too many questions.
 When in doubt, keep it simple and you can always add more complexity in later if it isn’t quite right.

 3. Stay away from training on specific systems within an SOP, it is about demonstrating how your business uses the system, not how the system itself actually works.
 If your team needs help on the system itself, have them refer to their help documents, they are usually very good and I would suggest not a good use of your time to try and replicate it yourself.

 4. Try and use general team member positions (e.g. Virtual Assistant) rather than their given name, it keeps your company structure clear and you don’t have to go back and amend it as and when you hire someone new.

-5. Even if you are doing a written SOP, include images to help reduce the amount of text and clearly illustrate relevant points.
+5. Even if you are doing a written SOP, include images such as screenshots to help reduce the amount of text and clearly illustrate relevant points.

 6. Make really clear where the sign-off points are i.e. which steps need to be escalated to yourself or management for approval?
 This helps clearly define responsibilities and a second set of eyes reduces errors.